Your 1st for Philippine Defense

 This project was regarding the acquisition of 21 refurbished UH-1 helicopters for the Philippine Air Force.
 13 units will be standard models, while 8 will be upgraded models.
 All are expected to be used and refurbished by the winning bidder before delivery.

 The PAF decided to acquire more UH-1 helicopters as funding to acquire new helicopters are scarce, with the government only providing enough to acquire 8 new combat utility helicopters from 2013 until 2017.
-With only a budget of more than a billion pesos, the acquisition of more UH-1, being the PAF's premier combat utility helicopter model, was still found to be the best solution, as the platoform still have potential for effective use for another 10 to 15 years after proper maintenance and continued refurbishing and modernization.
+With only a budget of more than a billion pesos, the acquisition of more UH-1, being the PAF's premier combat utility helicopter model, was still found to be the best solution, as the platform still have potential for effective use for another 10 to 15 years after proper maintenance and continued refurbishing and modernization.

 Aside from this, there is an urgent need to beef up the helicopter fleet as many of the PAF's UH-1H helicopters have not entered refurbishing works and modernization, ending up as non-flying assets after reaching a certain period.
 Although there are plans to refurbish current PAF helicopters, it might take long before this can fully take place.
 Acquiring readily available units is still considered the fastest way to acquire additional assets.